COVID-19 Secure updates: 4 Jan. 2021 "National lockdown", and previous

-All photography must, of course, be carried out in a safe manner to preserve the health and lives of everyone involved.
+All photography must, of course, be carried out in a COVID-secure manner to preserve the health of everyone involved.

 I will therefore require that discussions and agreements regarding safety and cleaning protocols be a key part of the planning process for any photo shoot.
-Below are suggested topics to consider, many of which have come from the Government’s COVID-19 website:
+Below are suggested topics to consider, most of which have come from the Government’s COVID-19 website and the Health and Safety Executive website:

 Working under pandemic conditions is new to us all, so this is going to be a learning process.
-But if we work together with planning and during the shoot, we can reasonably minimise the risk of anyone’s health being affected.
+But if we work together with planning and during the shoot, we can reasonably minimise the risks for everyone involved.

 1) Social Distancing of Two Metres